 His lab comes back with a glowing report that the THC count is higher than expected AND is clean—that is, free of any toxic impurities.
 Then a random state government lab audit is run on a sample from the same batch—which in most cases is in the hundreds of pounds—and the sample is found to be lower in THC than claimed, AND also includes sky-high levels of toxic impurities way over state limits.
 The grower is ordered to recall and destroy the whole batch and in many cases is slapped with a huge fine, while the lab itself loses its license or “accreditation” and is put out of business.

 It’s not a pretty picture.
-Sadly, this scenario occurs regularly in states where cannabis has been legalized but mostly in the original legalized states of California, Oregon and Washington.
+Sadly, this scenario still occurs in states where cannabis has been legalized but mostly in the original legalized states of California, Oregon and Washington.
 Millions of dollars in potential profits for licensed growers, concentrate producers and dispensaries have been lost and literally go up in smoke due to fraudulent laboratory reports.

 Outdoor growers know they cannot be insured against these heavy losses.